 Either way, always try to go with fresh, as opposed to canned or frozen.
 It truly does make a difference!

 Now, let’s make this amazing Farm Fresh Corn Chowder recipe!

-- 6 slices of thick cut bacon, cut into ½-inch dice
+- 6 slices thick cut bacon cut into 1/2-inch dice

-- 2 sprigs of fresh thyme, leaves removed and roughly chopped
+- 2 sprigs fresh thyme leaves removed and roughly chopped

-- 2 teaspoons of cornstarch, dissolved in 2 tablespoons of water
+- 2 tsp cornstarch dissolved in 2 tablespoons of water

 - Husk the corn and remove the silk.

 - Cut the kernels from the cobs into a bowl.
 This should give you a couple cups of corn.